The Critical Questions to Ask about Pricing in 2022

 Does your pricing track the value you deliver to your target segments?

-Value-based pricing is a powerful thing, but only if price and value are aligned to your target market segment.
+Value-based pricing is a powerful thing, but only if price and value are aligned with your target market segment - a core tenet of value-based selling.

 • Have there been changes to how our customers get value?